 In 2010, Miranda led the work to enhance Monitor’s approach to assessing quality governance at applicant trusts through the development of a Quality Governance Framework.

 A qualified chartered accountant, Miranda started her career at Deloitte as an auditor in 1991, working in the UK and Hong Kong.
 In 1997 Miranda joined PricewaterhouseCoopers, and spent four years in the Transaction Services Department in London, focusing on due diligence assignments.
 She has advised the boards of corporate and private equity houses and her portfolio of financial experience is wide-ranging and includes mergers and acquisitions, due diligence and initial public offerings (IPOs).

 Catherine is a competition law specialist with experience in all aspects of EU and UK competition law, having advised on mergers and acquisitions, joint ventures, distribution arrangements and market investigations across a wide range of sectors, including consumer goods, energy, media and healthcare.
 Catherine also has experience of public procurement law and judicial review.
-Before joining the CCP in February 2009 as Legal Director, she worked at the Competition Commission and a large City law firm.
+Before joining the CCP in 2009 she worked at the Competition Commission and a large City law firm.

 Kate, a solicitor, joined Monitor in September 2004 on a permanent basis as Head of Legal Services.

 Kate provides legal advice to the Board and the executive team to ensure that Monitor is a legally compliant organisation, in all internal and external undertakings.